-If you’re an indoor plant enthusiast and you’re looking for a unique addition to your collection of houseplants, then Alocasia may be the ideal plant for you.
+If you’re an indoor plant enthusiast looking for a unique addition to your collection of houseplants, then Alocasia may be the ideal plant for you.
 Also known as the African mask or Kris plant, Alocasia doesn’t come from Africa at all.
-It gets its name from its resemblance to the hand carved ceremonial masks found there but actually hails from the Philippine Islands.
+It gets its name from its resemblance to the hand-carved ceremonial masks found there, but actually hails from the Philippine Islands.

-There are over 50 species of the Kris plant and Alocasia hybrids abound, making it difficult to identify the exact genetic history of the plants typically sold in catalogs and stores.
-Grown for its striking foliage, the African mask plant is not an easy care houseplant.
+There are over 50 species of the Kris plant and Alocasia hybrids around, making it difficult to identify the exact genetic history of the plants typically sold in catalogs and stores.
+Grown for its striking foliage, the African mask plant is not an easy-care houseplant.

 About Alocasia Indoor Planting

 Alocasia indoor planting requires conditions that closely replicate its natural outdoor environment, which is warm and very humid.
 It is particular about its soil and light conditions and needs to be planted in a specific way.
 If you’re willing to go the extra mile in Alocasia plant care, you’ll be richly rewarded with an eye-catching addition to your indoor garden.

-Clean lines and crisp, defined color makes the Kris plant (Alocasia sanderiana) an excellent standalone specimen, especially complimentary to modern design.
+Clean lines and crisp, defined color makes the Kris plant (Alocasia sanderiana) an excellent stand-alone specimen, especially when complementary to modern design.
 When mixed with a plant grouping, an African mask plant can turn a group of commonplace houseplants into an exotic, tropical display.
 Its decorative versatility is second only to the plant itself.

-The leaves grow long and pointed from rhizomatous clumps and reach an average of 18 inches in length.
+The leaves grow long and pointed from rhizomatous clumps and reach an average of 18 inches (45.5 cm.) in length.
 They are a deep, dark green and some are so dark they almost appear black.
-Their shiny length is accented by silvery white veining and deeply scalloped edges outlined by the same striking white.
+Their shiny length is accented by silvery-white veining and deeply scalloped edges outlined by the same striking white.
 The flowers are similar to jack-in-the-pulpit with a green and white spathe that produces orange-red berries.
 They are not significant and rarely occur in an Alocasia indoor planting.

 Growing Kris Plant Alocasia